Just for fun today, I thought I would tell you our Christmas tradition and the recipe that goes with it.

 - Preheat your oven for 500 degrees F.

-- Put layer of fat back on the roast and roast for 15 minutes to seal the roast and keep the juices in.
+- Put a layer of fat back on the roast and roast for 15 minutes to seal the roast and keep the juices in.

 - Reduce the oven heat to 250 degrees F. Insert meat thermometer which is your guide (not the timer)